UBC-MDS/stockAnalyzer/README.md

 This function calculates summary statistics including mean price, minimum price, maximum price, volatility and return rate based on daily historical stock prices.
-Users can specify lengths of time spans to calculate summary statistics on, and what kind of stock price measurement to use.
+Users can specify the stock they are interested in and the exact measurement they prefer to analyze on.

   - `movingAverage`

-This function applies the moving average model to all measurements of stock price and returns a pandas dataframe containing in-sample fitted values.
+This function applies the moving average model to all measurements of stock price and returns an xts time series object containing in-sample fitted values.
 Users can specify the length of moving average windows (unit: days).

   - `exponentialSmoothing`